 Germany has one of the longest traditions of architectural competitions in Europe, dating back to the year 1867 when principles and guidelines for design contests were defined.
 Unlike a simple procurement procedure, ADCs allow contracting authorities to select architects based on the quality of their design, specifically elaborated for the given design task.
-A special feature of German design contests or ADCs is the negotiation following the award phase, in which contracting authorities are not obliged to sign or negotiate a contract with the firstprize winners exclusively.
-Instead, they may start a negotiated procedure with a team selected among all prize winners.
-13 This encourages contracting authorities to organise ADCs that lead to a result, which best reflects their expectations and include further qualitative aspects.
-These aspects include: sustainable design and construction, as well as the promotion of the aesthetic, technical, functional, ecological, economic, and social quality of the built environment.
-The RPW 2013 stipulates that when implementing the project, one of the award winners, usually the first-prize winner, is to be commissioned with the further planning services, taking into account the recommendation of the jury, unless there is an important reason to the contrary.
+A special feature of German design contests or ADCs is the negotiation following the award phase, in which contracting authorities are not obliged to sign or negotiate a contract with the first-prize winners exclusively.
+Instead, they may start a negotiated procedure with all the winners.
+RPW 2013 stipulates that when implementing the project, one of the award winners, usually the first-prize winner, is to be commissioned with the further planning services, taking into account the recommendation of the jury, unless there is an important reason to the contrary.
+This encourages contracting authorities to organise ADCs that lead to a result, which best reflects their expectations and include further qualitative aspects.
+These aspects include: sustainable design and construction, as well as the promotion of the aesthetic, technical, functional, ecological, economic, and social quality of the built environment